CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 * "ter_transform" - transform the terrain and furniture in an area centered at the target.
 The chance of any one of the points in the area of effect changing is one_in( damage ).
 The effect_str is the id of a ter_furn_transform.

+* "vomit" - any creature within its area of effect will instantly vomit, if it's able to do so.

 ##### For Spells that have an attack type, these are the available damage types:
 * "fire"
 * "acid"